 Boats designed primarily for comfortable cruising or travelling, with no ambition for regattas, with limited concessions to performance under sail and not modified to improve performance.
 Historical documents proving the pure cruiser character of the boat shall be provided.
-Otherwise, they will be classed as "racer-cruiser".
+Otherwise, they will be classed as "performance class 3".